 Interested in trying the home delivery service?
-There's a quick and easy way to avoid the $5.99 delivery fee.
+There's a quick and easy way to avoid the $5.99 delivery fee through May 23.

 Apple's pay-with-your-phone Apple Pay app has slowly but surely gotten iPhone users into using the admittedly life-changing hack of using a phone in place of a credit card at supermarkets, restaurants and stores.
 And San Francisco tech company Instacart has been bringing same-day grocery delivery to users since 2012.

 But if you've been debating whether or not to give either Instacart or Apple Pay a try, Apple's offering a great promotion that might just finally sway you to pay for groceries with your face.

 The tech giant has teamed up with Instacart to offer Apple Pay users free delivery on groceries purchased with Instacart's mobile app through Wednesday, May 23.

 You'll still need to order at least $35 worth of groceries, but you'll avoid the delivery fee if you use Apple Pay instead of a credit or debit card at Instacart checkout.
 You don't even need to be a new Apple Pay user to qualify for the deal—anyone with Apple Pay can cash in on the deal.

 RELATED: Aldi Now Delivers With Instacart